Gnomino/UKTravelDaysTracker/README.md

 A simple web app to track days spent outside the UK for residency purposes.

-⚠️ **DISCLAIMER**: This app was created as a personal project and "vibe-coded" (built quickly without rigorous testing).
+⚠️ **DISCLAIMER**: This app was created as a personal project and vibe-coded.
 It should NOT be trusted blindly for immigration or legal purposes.
 Always double-check your calculations with official guidance and consider consulting an immigration professional for important decisions.

 ## Features